usnistgov/xslt-blender/README.md

 ## Why XSLT?

-Developed in 1999, [XSLT 1.0](https://www.w3.org/TR/1999/REC-xslt-19991116) remains an excellent language for data transformation tasks, including some that may surprise even today.
+Released in 1999, [XSLT 1.0](https://www.w3.org/TR/1999/REC-xslt-19991116) remains an excellent language for data transformation tasks, including some that may surprise even today.

 The language's grown-up version -- [XSLT 3.0](https://www.w3.org/XML/Group/qtspecs/specifications/xslt-30/html/) -- is even more capable.
 But XSLT 1.0 has a peculiar advantage.
-Not entirely unlike an AC power port in your car, you may not even know it is there, but it turns out it to be useful and versatile.
+Not entirely unlike an AC power port in your car, you may not even know it is there, but it turns out to be useful and versatile.

 Sticking with XSLT 1.0 for demonstrations, code bases can be small and relatively easy to audit.
 Vulnerabilities of the architecture, specifications and tools are well understood and preventable or mitigable.
 XSLT processors and their dependencies (such as parsers) have been well tested, and their degree of conformance with the relevant specifications is high.